rolflobker/recall-for-linux/README.md

 Fear not!
 This amazing tool will bring back all those great Windows Recall features that you have been missing:

-- 🌲 Stores all you sensitive data in an convenient, easily accessible database
+- 🌲 Stores all your sensitive data in a convenient, easily accessible database
 - ⏲️ 24/7 screencaptures of everything you do
 - 🥳 Image to text conversion with OCR
 - 😇 Index and store everything your friends tell you over chat apps or e-mail; if it's on your screen we've got you covered!